Andcool-Systems/mc-oauth-rs/README.md

 # Sets the maximum time a client can stay connected to the server.
 Used to prevent idle or junk connections.
 timeout = 10

-# [Optional] This setting defines the server IP to prevent proxy bypass or spoofing.
+# [Optional] This parameter defines the server host to which the clients connect.
+# This is necessary to prevent proxy bypass or spoofing.
 server_ip = "localhost"

 [server.config]